 The Global Fund is a 21st-century partnership organization designed to accelerate the end of AIDS, tuberculosis and malaria as epidemics.
 Founded in 2002, the Global Fund is a partnership between governments, civil society, the private sector and people affected by the diseases.
 The Global Fund raises and invests nearly US$ 4 billion a year to support programs run by local experts in countries and communities most in need.

 An intern should have strong background on qualitative research and analytical skills.
-A person with strong interpersonal and organizational skills will also be given preference, as well as those with prior knowledge of HIV program or public health program more broadly.
-Those who have experience working with key populations (either on health or social issues, e.g. LGBTI rights) will be strongly favorable.
+A person with strong interpersonal and organizational skills will also be given preference, as well as those with prior knowledge of human rights issues in HIV and TB; programs to address those barriers as illustrated in the Global Fund technical briefs; and HIV and TB programs, more broadly.
+Those who have experience working on human rights and/or with key populations (either on health or social issues, e.g. LGBTI rights) will be strongly favorable.

 The intern will work at the Global Fund office.
 Flexible arrangements (e.g. working from home) can be discussed with the supervisor.
-The intern will have access to equipment required to perform his/her/their work.
+The intern will have access to equipment required to perform his/her/they work.

 2018 Intern Reflection: